Skip to main content

 Formation Process

 Labradorite is a calcium-rich plagioclase feldspar that forms primarily in mafic igneous rocks such as basalt, gabbro, and norite.
-It crystallizes from slowly cooling magma, allowing time for alternating microscopic layers of slightly different chemical compositions to develop.
-These compositional variations create the thin-film interference that produces labradorescence — as light enters the stone, it reflects off these alternating layers at different angles, producing the characteristic flashes of blue, green, gold, and sometimes red or purple.
+It crystallizes from slowly cooling magma, which allows time for alternating microscopic layers of slightly different chemical compositions to develop.
+These compositional variations create the thin-film interference that produces labradorescence.
+As light enters the stone, it reflects off these alternating layers at different angles, producing the characteristic flashes of blue, green, gold, and sometimes red or purple.
 The quality and color of the flash depends on the thickness and regularity of these microscopic layers.

 Varieties